juharris/train-pytorch-in-js/README.md

 ## 2. Load the model in JavaScript
 We'll use [ONNX Runtime Web](https://github.com/microsoft/onnxruntime/tree/master/js/web) to load the gradient graph.

-At this time (April 2022), this only works with custom ONNX Runtine Web builds which have training operators enabled but the required files are included in this repository.
+At this time (May 2022), this only works with custom ONNX Runtine Web builds which have training operators enabled but the required files are included in this repository.
 The officially published ONNX Runtime Web doesn't support the certain operators in our exported gradient graph with gradient calculations such as `GatherGrad` when using an InferenceSession.

 ### 0. (Optional) Build ONNX Runtime Web with training operators enabled.